KingSlayer-KS/Interacting_with_AAVE_with_code/Readme.md

 Step-11: Next step is to borrow. make a seperate function use borrow function for the interface 'Ilendingpool' fill up the required parameters.and there u go u borrowed it

 Step-12: Finally, the last step, repayment using the 'repay' function form interface 'Ilendingpool' in that function we need to approve the transaction call the function fill up the parameters and voila we have done it.
 Next section to write a test script.

+Step-13: One more thing i also added the withdraw Function

 -----